-- The Bretton Woods agreement in 1944 established fixed exchange rates, using the U.S. dollar as the reserve currency. - The IMF was also established to provide countries with financing for balance of payments deficits and to judge if changes in fixed rates were necessary. - 6.
-Under the Bretton Woods system, fiscal policies were used to achieve internal and external balance, but they could not do both simultaneously, so external imbalances often resulted.
+- established fixed exchange rates, using the U.S. dollar as the reserve currency. - established the IMF, to provide countries with financing for balance of payments deficits and to judge if changes in fixed rates were necessary.

+Goal conflicts under the Bretton Woods system: fiscal policies were used to achieve internal and external balance, but they could not do both simultaneously, so external imbalances often resulted.